How to Optimize Your Twitch Account for SEO: A Guide for Streamers

 Here’s where you can start “actioning”:

-Let’s next drop into where you can start and what you can fix in regards to images and text.
+Here are some places to start on what you can fix in regards to images and text.

 - Make sure your information is correct.
 Check your Panel info.
-Okay, now check it again.
-Wait, once more.
-Okay, good.
-Both Google and your viewers need and want your information to be correct.
-Correct information drives SEO, so drive it harder and make sure your info delivery is perfect.
+Both Google and your viewers need and want your information to be accurate.
+Correct information drives SEO, so drive it harder and make sure your information delivery is perfect.
 Whether a Twitter link or a spelling, give it at least a twice-over.

 - Hire an editor or coach.
-Whether you’re hiring an editor to review your Panels or a coach to help you with all of your Twitch endeavors, you need another pair of professional eyes on your Panels especially if you want your stream and videos to be considered relevant by Google.
+Whether you’re hiring an editor to review your Panels or a coach to help you with all of your Twitch endeavors, you need another pair of professional eyes on your Panels.

-Great news!
-While Google doesn’t seem to give a solitary care about your titles, it is curious and even interested in what you have to say in your video and stream descriptions.
-This is an often missed opportunity: use your description to outline and discuss succinctly.
-While Google can’t really interpret videos (yet, eep), text is obviously its jam, and again, it’s particularly hungry for keywords (without keyword stuffing, of course).
+While Google may not care much about your titles, it is curious and even interested in what you have to say in your video and stream descriptions.
+These descriptions are an often missed opportunity: use your description to outline and discuss briefly.

 - Channel description